UweAlex/T1D-DOSIS/README.md

 ## 1. Project Overview

-T1D-DOSIS is a lean, modular system designed to calculate and optimize personalized therapeutic factors (Insulin Sensitivity Factor, Carbohydrate Factor) from historical glucose and activity data.
+T1D-DOSIS is a lean, modular system designed to calculate and optimize personalized therapeutic factors (Insulin Sensitivity Factor – ISF, Carbohydrate Factor) from historical glucose and activity data.
+The goal: To noticeably improve the lives of people with Type 1 Diabetes (T1D) by making insulin injections more precise and the administration of glucose (e.g., for hypoglycemia) safer and more dosed.
+Through data-based predictions and adjustments, T1D-DOSIS reduces uncertainties in everyday life, minimizes complications, and promotes greater autonomy – without real-time dosing, but as a smart calibration aid.

 The project is divided into two main components: